Temitopeoo2/Temitopeoo2/README.md

-- 👋 Hi, I’m @Temitopeoo2
+- 👋 Hi, I’m Temitope Oloidi
 - 👀 I’m interested in learning Data analysis in an Advance level
 - 🌱 I’m currently learning PowerBI, SQL and Python
 - 💞️ I’m looking to collaborate on available project
-- 📫 How to reach me All social media platform and 08148644462, temitopeoloidi02gmail.com
+- 📫 How to reach me All social media platform and 08148644462, temitopeoloidi02@gmail.com
 - 😄 Pronouns:  He/Him
 - ⚡ Fun fact: lively